RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-05-19-The-Watchers-and-Their-Zones.md

 Midwestern Americas, somewhere in between farmlands and plazas sprawling out into random splotches of woodlands littered with bodies of water too small to call ponds.

 The subdivision was a blessing and a curse to our adolescence: streets almost always empty shortly after dark, but half of the neighborhood populated by the type of older folks who would call the cops if you didn’t use your turn signal while driving by.
 It really did leave a strange feel of panopticism – we would slink around with our games but we knew we could always count on someone watching from any window of the bunched-up houses.
 This was always seen as a chore to my friends and myself, who at the age wanted nothing more than to fuck off and have a good time when the sun went down.
-Frequent activities often involved drinking in public, “wars” with bottle rockets, whipping pieces or pavement at street signs as loudly as we could, and doing donuts in empty lots/parks – anything of such cretinous nature.
+Frequent activities often involved drinking in public, “wars” with bottle rockets, whipping pieces of pavement at street signs as loudly as we could, and doing donuts in empty lots/parks – anything of such cretinous nature.

 There was one gentlemen in particular who would grow to become the largest force against our existence as caution-to-the-wind nightwalkers – let’s call him Hobey.
 We were first accosted by Hobey (if I am remembering correctly) well before we had become the bastard teenagers of the neighborhood.
 There were some “private beaches” around a small man-made lake; tax-payers within the subdivision were able to enter with the key their family was given.
 A friend of mine had a nice little two-person (although sometimes even three of us would cram in it together) sailboat that we liked to take out on windy days.